MicrosoftDocs/memdocs/sccm/core/misc/user-experience-analytics-preview.md

 ### <a name="bkmk_uea_start"></a> Start gathering data

 1. Go to `https://devicemanagement.microsoft.com/#blade/Microsoft_Intune_Enrollment/UXAnalyticsMenu`
 1. Click **Start**.
-It may take up to 24 hours for startup performance data to populate from your Intune enrolled devices.
+This will automatically assign a configuration profile to collect boot performance data from all eligible devices.
+You can [change assigned devices](#bkmk_uea_profile) later.
+It may take up to 24 hours for startup performance data to populate from your Intune enrolled devices after they reboot.

 ## Overview page